ArtemGryniv/UFCPredictionModel/README.md

 # UFC Fight Outcome Prediction

-A learning-focused machine-learning project that predicts the probability of Fighter A defeating Fighter B using only information available before the fight.
+An ongoing machine-learning project that predicts the probability of Fighter A defeating Fighter B using only information available before the fight.

 ## Phase 1